tparchman/778_unix/text_processing/text_processing_tutorial.md

 ## 1. Permissions

 As Unix systems are  multi-user, the control of permissions on directories and files is critical for security, privacy, and collaboration.
-Typing `ls -l` (or `ll` depending on how you modified your bash_profile) will show you the permissions associated with files in your current directory.
+Typing `ls -lh` will show you the permissions associated with files in your current directory along with other useful information.

-    $ ll -h
+    $ ls -lh

     -rw-rw-r--.
 1 parchman parchman  51G Jul 25  2017 J1b.clean.fastq
     -rw-rw-r--.
 1 parchman parchman  51G Jul 22  2017 J1.clean.fastq